cimm/happiness/README.md

 Happiness is a responsive web app to ask members of a group a few happiness related questions.
 We use it in our company to get a feeling how our colleagues are feeling.
 Respondents answer with a quick smiley, ranging from sad to happy.

 Questions are configurable and can range from "How are you feeling today?" to "How encouraging was your manager today?".
-There are fixed questions, asked each time and random ones where x questions are randomly picked from a pool.
+There are fixed questions, asked each time and flexible ones where the next x questions are picked from a pool.
 The first question is send by mail on a configurable schedule (once a week, every Monday & Friday,...) and once answered brings the respondent to a page with the extra answers.

-Everyone can see the aggregated results, the individual answers are never shown to keep Happiness answers anonymous.
+Admins can see the aggregated results, the individual answers are never shown to keep Happiness answers anonymous.
 A happiness score per question is calculated as a percentage.
 Scores above 60 are considered good enough, but this can be configured.

 You currently need a Google Apps domain, the only way to log in is via Google oAuth.